python/typing/README.rst

 -------------

 The BDFL-Delegate is Mark Shannon.
-This means he gets to be the final reviewer of the PEP 484 and ultimately gets to accept or reject it -- see PEP 1 (https://www.python.org/dev/peps/pep-0001/).
+This means he gets to be the final reviewer of PEP 484 and ultimately gets to accept or reject it -- see PEP 1 (https://www.python.org/dev/peps/pep-0001/).

 Important dates